Berkanktk/CyberSecurity/README.md

 **IDOR** - IDOR stands for Insecure Direct Object Reference and is a type of access control vulnerability.
 **Proxy** -  `TO BE ADDED`
 **SSL/TLS** - `TO BE ADDED`
+**XSS** - Cross-Site Scripting is a security vulnerability that's typically found in web applications which can be used to execute a malicious script on the target's machine

 # Principles and Standards
 ## CIA Triad